Missing information?

 Gramsbergerweg

-Baalder, The Netherlands
+Baalder, the Netherlands

 Grave